CLI Reference¶

 For commands that compile or execute a face (render, query, sometimes serve), variable values can be supplied repeatedly:

-dft render faces/sales.yml --var region=West --var category=Electronics
+dft render faces/sales.yaml --var region=West --var category=Electronics

-dft query revenue --in faces/sales.yml --var region=West
+dft query faces/sales.yaml revenue --var region=West

 Exit codes¶